Slave rebellion

-A slave rebellion is an armed uprising by enslaved people, as a way of fighting for their freedom.
-Rebellions of enslaved people have occurred in nearly all societies that practice slavery or have practiced slavery in the past.
+A slave rebellion is an armed uprising by slaves, as a way of fighting for their freedom.
+Rebellions of slaves have occurred in nearly all societies that practice slavery or have practiced slavery in the past.
 A desire for freedom and the dream of successful rebellion is often the greatest object of song, art, and culture amongst the enslaved population.
-Many of the events, however, are often violently opposed and suppressed by slaveholders.
+These events, however, are often violently opposed and suppressed by slaveholders.